Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 places.limit(3)
 ```
+When you run the cell, you will see there is a lot of semi structured data returned.
 We will use snowflake’s native **semi structured** querying capability to take key elements out of the data which includes information concerning the location

-In a new cell, paste the following and run the cell:
+In a new cell which you will name **places_refined**, paste the following and run the cell:

 ```python